cds-snc/exploration-documentation/ProcessDocumentation.md

 ## How we developed the service

 **1. Conducted background research**
-- Primary research: collecting needs from all delivery communities
+- Primary research: collected needs from all delivery communities about what makes a good partnership
 - Secondary research: other frameworks (maturity models)
 - Peer feedback: ODS, GDS & C4C
 - Global lens: Public Digital & Harvard Kennedy School consultations

 **2. Developed a Theory of Change**
+- Created a Theory of Change for the service
-- Informed evaluation & monitoring plan
+- This informed an evaluation & monitoring plan

 **3. Prototyped the framework and the service**
-- Built Framework: Assessment criteria & questions
+- Built the Framework: Assessment criteria & questions
-- Developed processes & artifacts to support a service
+- Developed processes & artifacts to support the service

 **4. Created an org Intake model**
-- Centralized Intake: reach, readiness & replicability
+- Centralized Intake for how departments come into our pipeline
 - Mapped & connected CDS business units

 **5. Piloted with 4 departments, iterating between each round**